-a.
-Minimum requirement: associate degree or equivalent from an accredited institution in fire science, health science, chemistry or related science with a strong emphasis in chemistry, toxicology, physiology or related courses.

-Preferred requirement: bachelor's degree from an accredited institution in fire science, health science, chemistry or related science or unrelated degree with significant course work and a strong emphasis in chemistry, toxicology, physiology or related courses.
+- a.
+Minimum requirement: associate degree or equivalent from an accredited institution in fire science, health science, chemistry or related science with a strong emphasis in chemistry, toxicology, physiology or related courses. - Preferred requirement: bachelor's degree from an accredited institution in fire science, health science, chemistry or related science or unrelated degree with significant course work and a strong emphasis in chemistry, toxicology, physiology or related courses. - b.
+The candidate must be currently certified as an emergency medical technician paramedic (or higher) and as a hazardous materials technician (provide copies of certificates). - c.

-- b.
-Certification as a hazardous materials technician. - c.
-Completion of Incident Command System (ICS) 100, ICS 200, ICS 300, ICS 400 or equivalents. - d.
 Completion of training program in adult education.
-International Fire Service Accreditation Congress or Professional Qualifications Board Fire Service Instructor II certification is recommended. - e.
+International Fire Service Accreditation Congress or Professional Qualifications Board Fire Service Instructor II certification is recommended. - d.
 Course attendance as a contract instructor trainee upon preliminary approval of the application.